LDSSA/lisbon.ai-workshop/README.md

 # lisbon.ai visualizing your models workshop

-Some classic concepts and some old concepts all nice, pretty, and visual!
+Some classic concepts and some new concepts all nice, pretty, and visual!

 ## Structure